 Finally, we examined the rocks of the Camel Rock and its abandoned mine depicting the Main Dolomite Formation.
 The 4-hour-and-11 km hike in the nice autumn weather was a great informative pastime and a good outdoor program in the company of our WJLF General Secretary István Barna, our Head of Department, our Hungarian and English speaking studetns, participating relatives and even two dogs.

 This website uses cookies and asks your personal data to enhance your browsing experience.
+We are committed to protecting your privacy and ensuring your data is handled in compliance with the General Data Protection Regulation (GDPR).

 Share This